camunda-community-hub/feel-scala-playground/README.md

 # Deploy to Kubernetes Cluster

+The following notes describe how to deploy to Google Cloud Kubernetes Cluster

-The following commands do some setup and should only be needed as a "one time" setup
+First, do some setup (this should only be needed as a "one time" setup)

 ```shell
 cd k8s